Cyril-Basquin/AWS/Tutorials/AWS_architecture_instance_NAT.md

 Start 1 NAT-instance using an existing AMI (ex: ami-00a9d4a05375b2763)
     + In the *Public subnet* with an IP

+Note: for the NAT-instance, select it then actions => Networking => Change source/dest check => Disable

 ### Security Group
 The three security groups (one for each instance) have to be configure according to the schema: